EloiStree/LearnCodeByFightingBotsWithBots/Games/Fortnite/XpWhenNoKillAllowed/ReadMe.md

 **Why No Kills?**

 My channel is called **"Code Bots to Fight Bots"**.
-The goal is to get eliminated by a wallhack cheater who sees you as an easy target on their map.
+The goal is to get eliminated by a wallhack cheater who sees you as an easy target on their wall hack software.
 Once you’re dead, you **spectate** them to determine whether they’re using **aimbot or wallhacks**.
 If they are, **record the footage using OBS Replay Buffer** and **report them**.